Arkenstonex/GetShitDone/README.md

 # GetShitDone
-This is a repository for coll stuff.
+This is a repository for cool stuff.

+I am new tp Python but I am learning fast.